alexisrolland/ComfyUI-Blender/README.md

 # ComfyUI Blender

 Blender plugin to send requests to a ComfyUI server.
+This respository contains both custom nodes to be installed on the ComfyUI server and the source code of the Blender plugin.

 ## Getting Started

 ### Install ComfyUI Custom Nodes

-Install the custom nodes contained in this repository on your ComfyUI server.
-Note these nodes do not require any Python dependency.
-They are only used to define the inputs and outputs of the workflows to be exposed in the Blender plugin.
+Install the custom nodes contained in this repository on your ComfyUI server:

 ```shell
 cd ./ComfyUI/custom_nodes
 git clone https://github.com/alexisrolland/ComfyUI-Blender.git
 ```

+Note these nodes do not require any Python dependency.
+They are only used to define the inputs and outputs of the workflows to be exposed in the Blender plugin.

 ### Install Blender Plugin